 Postpartum psychosis is a medical emergency.
 If you are experiencing thoughts of hurting yourself or your baby, go to the ER or call your doctor immediately.

 It can be really scary to admit what you’re feeling.
 If you recognize that you aren’t feeling like yourself and think you may have postpartum depression, acknowledge that what you’re experiencing isn’t your fault.
 Remind yourself that you’re not imagining your feelings.
 PPD is real and treatable.
 Remember, you're not alone.

 Seek assistance to move toward feeling better.
 Often, labeling the condition and talking to someone about it can help.
 Professional treatments for PPD include various forms of psychotherapy, often combined with antidepressant medication.
 Treatment can help you gain the skills you need to cope with everyday challenges and manage your feelings.

 If you think you’re experiencing a medical emergency, find someone to watch your baby while someone else takes you to your doctor or the ER.

-Since most people don’t respond well to “you need help,” try mentioning to your loved one that she doesn’t seem quite like herself.
+Since many people don’t respond well to a blunt “you need help,” try mentioning to your loved one that she doesn’t seem quite like herself.

 Gently ask, “How are you doing?
 Can I help with anything?”
 Let her know you're there for her, no matter what, and that it will get better.